nickfessel/angular_routing_demo/Angular Routing Presentation.md

 ## What are some benefits of using routing?

 - No "broken" back/forward buttons.
 The user can navigate from one view of the app to another view of the app by using the browser's back/forward buttons.
 - Users can "bookmark" the route urls.
 For example, the user might want to run a report that contains a specific date and other configurations.
-The user could bookmark that url and then when they log in to the application, they can run that url.
+The user could bookmark and then run that url without having to configure any settings besides logging in to the application.

 ## What module(s) do I need to be able to implement routing in Angular?

 - Import `RouterModule`, which contains the logic for routing.
 - Configure `RouterModule` from within the app-routing.module.ts file.
-(see src/app/app-routing.module.ts)
+- (see src/app/app-routing.module.ts)

 ## How do I include the router in my web application template?

 - Use the `<router-outlet>` element.
-Typically this element would be implemented in the app.component.html file.
+This element can be implemented in the app.component.html file.
 - The components will load into the `<router-outlet>` section when the router navigates.
 - (see src/app/app.component.html)

-## How do I use the router to navigate?
+## How do I use the router to navigate from html?

 - Use the `routerLink` attribute on html tags to link the tag to a route.
 - Example: